 By Courtney Potter

 As passionate Muppet fans, we’ve been waiting with bated breath for this day to come… and finally, it’s practically time to play the music and light the lights!
-Muppets Now, the brand-new digital series featuring all our favorite fuzzy friends, debuts this Friday, July 31—only on Disney+!
+The original, the one-and-only, the utterly memorable The Muppet Show—all five seasons of hilarity—is coming to Disney+, beginning Friday, February 19!

-With all-new Muppet fun so close on the horizon, we realized it was the perfect moment to highlight all the other Muppetational fun viewers can have, courtesy Disney+.
-There’s lots of incredible Muppet content already available on the streaming service; in case you haven’t yet done your own deep dive, read on for a look at all the ways you can hang with Kermit the Frog, Miss Piggy, Fozzie Bear, Gonzo the Great, Pepe the King Prawn, and so many more…
+With such incredible Muppet fun on the horizon, we realized it was the perfect moment to highlight all the other Muppetational merriment viewers can have courtesy of Disney+, including last year’s brand-new series Muppets Now.
+There’s lots of incredible Muppet content available on the streaming service; in case you haven’t yet done your own deep dive, read on for a look at all the ways you can hang with Kermit the Frog, Miss Piggy, Fozzie Bear, Gonzo the Great, Pepe the King Prawn, and so many more…

 The Muppet Movie (1979)